njhofmann/mtg-analysis/README.md

 # mtg-analysis
-Data analysis and modeling of competitive level play and card prices for Magic: The Gathering, over time.
+Time series analysis and modeling of competitive level play and card prices for Magic: The Gathering.

 # Motivating Questions

+* How have the prices for decks in non-rotating formats changed over time?

+* How have format metagames changed over time?

 * What is the relationship between the price of new MTG cards (hype / chase cards vs sleeper / overlooked cards) over time in relation to their subsequent prevalence in relevant metagames?